Hello K-2 Webster Players and Parents,

 The 4th goal is the most important as these players are young and have tons of potential in the sport.
 So if we make it fun the kids will want to come back next season.
 And that's what youth sports is all about, the kids.
 Our club philosophy is to make the experience educational, competitive and fun.
 If we achieve all of them, we all win.

 We do lots of station work (especially in the beginning of the season) to focus on the skills and fundamentals of the sport.
 Lacrosse is a unique game in that you are using a stick to catch, throw, cradle, and more.
-There are many motor skills involved, so we try to break down each skill into fun learning stations and as we go week to week, we build upon the skills we are learning.
+There are many motor skills involved, so we try to break down each skill into fun learning stations.
+As the weeks progress, we build upon the skills.

 As we get a little further into the season (typically a few weeks in), we start to incorporate scrimmages and games (in the box and the fields).
 This is great time for the kids as well as the opportunity to put all that we have learned into action, all while continuing to learn more and have fun.